 You can let every child search solo, but it also might be fun to organize participants into two teams.
-Give the teams whimsical names such as "Alice in Wonderland" versus "Through the Looking Glass" or "Eat Me" versus "Drink Me" or "Tweedledum" versus "Tweedledee."
+Give the teams whimsical names such as "Alice in Wonderland" versus "Through the Looking Glass" or "Tweedledum" versus "Tweedledee."
 Smaller children or non-competitive types might prefer to try the scavenger hunt all as a single group, with everyone helping and no "opponent," only a shared goal.
 If you organize into teams, be sure to balance the age and experience levels on each team so that no team has an advantage over the other in solving the scavenger hunt riddles.

 What to Look For

 Tiny items invoke Alice's size-changing adventures, so consider using small keys, a doll's tea set, a tiny pocket watch and other miniature objects for the scavenger hunt.
 Items intended for doll houses or play kitchens are perfect.
-Other items of use in an Alice-themed scavenger hunt include mushrooms, cookies and small bottles labeled "eat me" and "drink me," a fan and gloves, croquet balls and playing cards from the heart suit.
+Other items of use in an Alice in Wonderland treasure hunt include mushrooms, cookies and small bottles labeled "eat me" and "drink me," a fan and gloves, croquet balls and playing cards from the heart suit.
 Don't forget the lawn flamingos.
 Figurines of major characters such as the Dodo, the Cheshire Cat and the Mad Hatter can also be used, as can note cards or prints of artwork from the books.

 Where to Look

 You can start your scavenger hunt either indoors or outdoors, depending on the weather, available space and similar considerations.
 If you do it in a public place such as a park, however, you run the risk of non-participants discovering your hidden treasures first.
 Be sure to vary the difficulty of the hiding places so that younger and older children have an equal chance of success in the treasure hunt.
 Hide items high, low, and everywhere in between, and don't forget to hide a few treasures in plain sight for the younger kids.